Download info from this page as PDF HERE

 - What it means to value diversity and respect differences

 - Teachers may include discussions around the B.C.
 Human Rights Code, sexual orientation and gender identity.

 SOGI and SOGI 123 are two different things.

 SOGI stands for Sexual Orientation and Gender Identity.
 It is an inclusive term that encompasses all individuals regardless of where they identify on the sexual orientation or gender identity spectrums.
 Every person has a sexual orientation and every person has a gender identity.
 SOGI includes heterosexual, lesbian, gay, bisexual, transgender, queer, two-spirit, cisgender, and more.

-SOGI 123 is a provincial resource to assist in helping school districts and educators to build inclusive environments for students of all sexual orientations and gender identities.
+is a provincial resource to assist in helping school districts and educators to build caring and inclusive learning environments for students of all sexual orientations, gender identities or expressions, regardless of their race, culture, or religion.
 SOGI 123 was developed by the ARC Foundation in collaboration with the Ministry of Education, BC Teachers’ Federation, UBC Faculty of Education, nine school districts in the province, educational partners, and local, national, and international 2SLGBTQ+ community organizations.
+Educators are not required to use this resource.
 "62% of 2SLGBTQ+ students still feel unsafe at school.
 This can change.
 If we work together!"

 SOGI 123 provides resources in three areas: 1 – Policies and Procedures, 2 – Inclusive Environments, and 3 – Curriculum Resources.

 The work being done is not unique - it is part of the Ministry of Education’s mandated provincial curriculum in both